jneug/typst-codetastic/qrutil.typ

   return qrluts.alignments.at(version - 1)
 }

-/// Checks if a position is a valid position for an alignemnt pattern.
+/// Checks if a position is a valid position for an alignment pattern.
 ///
 /// >>> not qrutil.is-valid-alignment(0, 0, 21)
 /// >>> not qrutil.is-valid-alignment(36, 0, 41)